top of page

 • There are two entrances into Holy Trinity.
 The entrance to our main lobby and fellowship hall is straight down from the parking lot.

 • The entrance to the right leads more directly to the main worship space, the sanctuary of the church.
-There are greeters at both entrances.
-You are welcome to use either entrance.

 • Are there special visitor procedures?